Market Updates for September 20, 2019

 Poultry | Turkey

-Whole turkeys prices are gradually trending higher.
+Whole turkeys and bone-in breasts are both moving well; prices are edging higher.

 Seafood | Finfish